-I feel the need to explain the beauty that oozes out from this simple dish.
-The shrimp is succulent and drizzled with a sticky sauce that is a simple combination of honey, fresh lemon juice, fresh garlic and cilantro.
-Then we toast some French bread, and dip them into the sauce because:
+What you can expect: This dish is elegant with a capital ‘E’.
+The shrimp is succulent and drizzled with a sticky sauce that is a simple combination of honey, fresh lemon juice, fresh garlic and herbs.

 Let’s rock this thing, shall we?